 Now let's look at some examples of defamatory statements:

-Donald took a bribe; Donald tried to bribe Hilary ...
+- Donald took a bribe; Donald tried to bribe Hillary ...

 If your film alleges something potentially defamatory, of some identifiable individual or company, and you are sued, there are several possible responses.
 Two of the most common bars to a defamation claim are the truth of the statement, if it is factual, or that the statement asserts an opinion rather than a fact that is capable of being proved true or false, referred to as the honest opinion defence in the UK.